 In addition to the Institute of Island Studies at UPEI, there are a number of other scholarly and scientific groups actively engaged in Island Studies research that share publications, news, and other significant information through their Web sites.
 These include:

 The Global Islands Network is a non-profit organisation established to conduct and promote, on islands worldwide, development that is: "culturally appropriate; ecologically sound; economically sustainable, [and]; socially equitable."
-To that end, the GIN Website offers a current digest of islands-related news from around the world, and the largest online directly available of island-related websites, indexed by nation, region (North Atlantic, Pacific, etc.), and theme.
+To that end, the GIN Website offers a current digest of islands-related news from around the world, and the largest online directory available of island-related websites, indexed by nation, region (North Atlantic, Pacific, etc.), and theme.

 ISISA is a voluntary, non-profit and independent organization, dedicated to: "study[ing] islands on their own terms, and to encourag[ing] free scholarly discussion on small island related matters such as islandness, smallness, insularity, dependency, resource management and environment, and the nature of island life."